haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-secondary-massaction.md

 ---
 group:  UI Library
-subgroup: C_Listing/Grid Secondary Components
+subgroup: C_Listing/Grid Secondary 组件
 title: MassActions Component
 menu_title: MassActions Component
 menu_node:
 menu_order: 3
 version: 2.0
-github_link: ui-components/ui-secondary-massaction.md
+github_link: ui-组件/ui-secondary-massaction.md
 redirect_from: /guides/v2.0/ui-library/ui-secondary-massaction.html

 ---

 ### MassActions JS component structure

-MassActions component adds ability to be selectable (by attaching it's template to each item in Listing) to items in Listing and creates actions to perform with selected items (for example: 'Delete', 'Update attributes' and so on).
+下拉操作组件 adds ability to be selectable (by attaching it's template to each item in Listing) to items in Listing and creates actions to perform with selected items (for example: 'Delete', 'Update attributes' and so on).

 "Select all" functionality is improved in Magento 2.
 Instead of creating a list of all selected items they are now flagged and list is created only for excluded elements.